 Did you know that anywhere from 40% to 80% of all enterprise asset management systems/CMMS software implementations fail?
-If you want to use maintenance software as part of your preventative maintenance program, ensure a seamless transition and avoid common pitfalls by following these steps.
+If you want to ensure seamless implementation of CMMS software, avoid common pitfalls by following these steps.

 1. Find someone in your organization to spearhead the project

 Find someone within your organization who has the skills and desire to successfully implement maintenance management software.
 This person should have strong computer skills, experience working in maintenance, and enough time outside of his normal duties to devote to the project.
 This individual will be responsible for actively managing the implementation of CMMS software and responding to any issues that may arise, including technical difficulties and employee resistance.

 2. Choose the right EAM/CMMS software